Zhaojp-Frank/dropit/README.md

 Joya Chen*, Kai Xu*, Yifei Cheng, Angela Yao (* Equal Contribution)

+This repository contains the implementation of DropIT, which is co-developed by [Joya Chen](https://github.com/ChenJoya/) and [Kai Xu](https://github.com/kai422).

 ## Install

 The installation of DropIT is simple.
 The implementation only relies on [PyTorch](https://pytorch.org/) and [PyTorch-Lightning](https://www.pytorchlightning.ai/).